vogelito/glacierprotocol/_docs/overview/attack-surface.md

 An attacker could remove the self-verification procedure from the protocol document, and many users would not notice.
-* An attacker could compromise our keypair and create a fraudulent signature (although this is exceedingly unlikely, due to Keybase's key verification systems)
+* An attacker could compromise the keypair and create a fraudulent signature (although this is exceedingly unlikely, due to Keybase's key verification systems)
 * The protocol document does begin with document self-verification on one Setup Computer.
 However, it doesn't guide the user through self-verification on the second